 We have financed our operations in large part with equity and debt financing arrangements, including net proceeds of \$77.8 million from our initial public offering in May 2017 and net proceeds of \$57.8 million from our underwritten public offering in August 2018, as well as through sales of software and professional services and borrowings under our credit facilities.
-We expect to finance approximately \$5.0 million of furniture and equipment associated with the build-out of our new headquarters.
+We also financed \$3.7 million of office furniture and fixtures and expect to finance approximately \$1.0 million of equipment, both associated with the build-out of our new headquarters.

-As of March 31, 2019, we had no outstanding borrowings.
+As of June 30, 2019, we had no outstanding borrowings.
 In November 2017, we entered into a \$20.0 million revolving line of credit with a lender.
 The facility matures in November 2022.
 We may elect whether amounts drawn on the revolving line of credit bear interest at a floating rate per annum equal to either the LIBOR or the prime rate plus an additional interest rate margin that is determined by the availability of borrowings under the revolving line of credit.
 The additional interest rate margin will range from 2.00% to 2.50% in the case of LIBOR advances and from 1.00% to 1.50% in the case of prime rate advances.
 The revolving line of credit contains an unused facility fee in an amount between 0.15% and 0.25% of the average unused portion of the revolving line of credit, which is payable quarterly.
 The agreement contains certain customary affirmative and negative covenants and requires us to maintain (1) an adjusted quick ratio of at least 1.35 to 1.0 and (ii) minimum adjusted EBITDA in the amounts and for the periods set forth in the agreement.
 Any amounts borrowed under the credit facility are collateralized by substantially all of our assets.
-We were in compliance with all covenants as of March 31, 2019.
+We were in compliance with all covenants as of June 30, 2019.